heymichellemac/heymichellemac-hugo/content/blog/2021/03/ui-designer-uses-todoist.md

 Whether you are a UI Designer or not, there is so much value in having some kind of task management system to hold your thoughts, ideas, and tasks.

 I personally use Todoist, but something as simple as a written shopping list or as complex as a digital system that manages every moment of your day can provide tremendous value providing you are using something that works for you.

-Thank you for reading this article all the way to the end!

-If you enjoyed reading this article, please consider sharing it on social media.
-It will help others to find it and that would really help me out.